What are the best vegan sources of vitamin B12 and how can we make sure we get enough? We explain below.

 What is B12 For?

-This little vitamin helps keep blood and nerve cells healthy, and helps make DNA.
-Not getting sufficient can lead to anaemia, which can leave you feeling tired and weak.
+Vitamin B12 helps keep blood and nerve cells healthy, and helps make DNA.
+Not getting sufficient amounts can lead to anaemia, which can leave you feeling tired and weak.

 Do Our Bodies Make It?